 Induction Unit vs Fan Coil Unit

 Both the systems circulate the existing air through the building duct.
-They both have multiple design and configurations according to the building’s specific needs.
+They both have multiple designs and configurations according to the building’s specific needs.

 The induction unit HVAC system enables the air to spread in the entire area through nozzles.
 The air temperature is matched with the heat exchanges and thrown again into the rooms with the primary air through an air outlet grille.

-Induction unit takes high power because of an increased pressure uptake.
+The induction unit takes high power because of an increased pressure uptake.
 This power uptake happens through the central ventilation unit fans.
 The biggest cause of more energy consumption in induction units is that the amount of air needed to minimize impurities multiplies to a great extent.
-The pressure loss also rises with the same dimensions of the air duct.
+The pressure loss also rises with the same dimensions as the air duct.
 The air volume is much higher than that of the fan coil units.

 Increased cooling output is sent to the induction units through the air handling unit due to the higher air volume.